chriswhsu/kiln-controller/README.md

 **WARNING** This project involves **high temperatures**.

- Do not run the kiln-controller unattended.
+ Do not run the kiln-controller unattended when attatched to a real kiln.

 ## Features